Average shifted convolution sum for $GL(d_1)\times GL(d_2)$: Proof of Theorem

-This completes the proof of Theorem~\ref{Main Th 2}.\\
+This completes the proof of Theorem~\ref{Main Th 2}. \\

-{\bf Acknowledgements.} The author would like to express his sincere gratitude to Prof. Ritabrata Munshi for his continuous guidance and support throughout the work.
-The author gratefully acknowledges the Indian Statistical Institute, Kolkata, for providing an excellent research environment and support through the Research Associate Fellowship at the Institute. \\
+{\bf Acknowledgements.} The author is grateful to Professor Ritabrata Munshi for suggesting the problem and for helpful discussions.
+The author also gratefully acknowledges the Indian Statistical Institute, Kolkata, for its excellent research environment and support through the Research Associate Fellowship. \\